WHO IS ELIGIBLE?

 - valid government issued ID card with you photo

 - valid employer-issued ID card with your photo.

-If bearing a date, the ID may not be expired for more than 12 months.
+Note: If the ID has a date on it, the ID can not be expired for more than 12 months.

-Voters arriving at the polls on Election Day without a photo ID can cast a provisional ballot, and then get a temporary photo ID at their office of elections or take, mail, e-mail or fax a copy of an acceptable photo ID by noon Monday, November 14, to have their ballots counted.
+Voters arriving at the polls on Election Day without a photo ID can cast a provisional ballot, and then get a temporary photo ID at their office of elections or take, mail, e-mail or fax a copy of an acceptable photo ID by noon Monday after the election to have their ballots counted.